 Rock of Ages 2: Bigger and Boulder

 The Rock Of Ages series is an intriguing mix of tower defense, Super Monkey Ball, and animated bits of Monty Python.
-Each level features a downhill course with a base at the end that the player has to protect with various wacky defences.
+Each level features a downhill course with a base at the end that the player has to protect with various wacky defenses.
 At the same time, the player’s opponent – human or AI – is doing the same thing.

-When either is ready, they can control a rolling boulder and attempt to smash through those defences and crash into the enemy base.
+When either is ready, they can control a rolling boulder and attempt to smash through those defenses and crash into the enemy base.
 Rock Of Ages 2 is probably the best in the series, as the more recent third game leaned a little too hard into the difficulty and lost much of the fun.

 If these tower defense games somehow don’t satisfy your needs, try our list of the best multiplayer games as well, and try something a bit more cooperative.
 Tower defense games are easily some of the best PC games for those who enjoy a more hands-off approach to their chaos, and this list has them all.